Replenishment oiler: Armament

+PNS Nasr armed with Phalanx CIWS.

 Because the replenishment oiler is not a combat unit, but rather a support vessel, such ships are often lightly armed, usually with self-defense systems (such as the Phalanx CIWS close-in weapons systems), small arms, machine guns and/or light automatic cannons.
 They may also carry man-portable air-defense systems for additional air defense capability.